The64thGamer/cheeseepedia/content/wiki/san-jose-ca-1371-kooser-rd.md

 draft = false
 +++

 ***San Jose, CA (1371 Kooser Rd) Store #404*** was a franchised *Pizza Time Theatre* that opened on December 2, 1978, with a Portrait Show, and closed on June 25, 2020.
 This location is the second-ever Pizza Time Theatre location and was the oldest location in the company until 2020.
-Now, {{< wiki-link "Huntington Beach, CA (15511 Edwards St)" >}} has the oldest Chuck E. Cheese's in the company.

 ## History